Set 100 · Study 1 / 5

 5. terminal · adjective/ˈtərmənəl/

-an illness that cannot be treated and results in death
+describing an illness that cannot be cured and is expected to cause death

 Origin: late Middle English (as adjective): from Latin terminalis, from terminus ‘end, boundary’